vkhazin/multicloud-courseware/content/monitoring/lab-cloud-native-monitoring.md

 14. What we expect to see is `Heartbeat` and `Perf` logs collected in `Log Analytics workspace`
 15. Note the common mistake: not saving the changes
 16. And there is a delay in collecting the logs, rebooting the VM may help
+17. Explorer `Connected Sources`, there is a way to send logs from any Linux host by installing an agent